kaushalvarun/Buzzchat-Public/README.md

 ## Features of Full Version

 - **Real-Time Messaging:** Send and receive messages in real-time with one-to-one and group chat functionality.
+- **Group Chats:** Send and receive messages in real-time with other users using group chat functionality.
-- **Attachments:** Share images, videos, and other files within chats.
+- **Attachments:** Share pdf files within chats.
 - **Profile Images:** Upload and display profile images using Firebase Storage.
 - **Search Functionality:** Quickly find messages and contacts with the integrated search feature.
 - **Dark Mode and Light Mode:** Toggle between dark and light themes to suit your preference.